alexzhangs/shadowsocks-manager/README.md

     The installation scripts can WORK ONLY ON LINUX and be tested only with Amazon Linux AMI and Amazon Linux 2 AMI.

-    Run below commands under root, the order matters.
+    Run below commands under root.

     ```sh
-    # required, installing rabbitmq-server, Memcached, pip.
-    bash shadowsocks-manager/install-dependency.sh

-    # optional but recommended, installing Nginx, gcc, uwsgi, supervisor.
-    bash shadowsocks-manager/install-extra.sh

-    # required, installing shadowsocks-manager itself.
-    bash shadowsocks-manager/install.sh
+    bash shadowsocks-manager/one-click-deploy.sh
     ```

-    If you want to customize the shadowsocks-manager installation, see: `bash shadowsocks-manager/install.sh -h`:
+    If you want to customize the shadowsocks-manager installation, see: `bash shadowsocks-manager/one-click-deploy.sh -h`:

     ```
-    Usage: install.sh [-n DOMAIN] [-u USERNAME] [-p PASSWORD] [-e EMAIL] [-t TIMEZONE] [-o PORT_BEGIN] [-O PORT_END]
+    Description:
+      Deploy shadowsocks-manager with one single command.
       Run this script under root on Linux.

-    OPTIONS
+    Usage:
+      one-click-deploy.sh [-n DOMAIN] [-u USERNAME] [-p PASSWORD] [-e EMAIL] [-t TIMEZONE] [-o PORT_BEGIN] [-O PORT_END] [-h]

+    Options:
       [-n DOMAIN]

       Domain name resolved to the shadowsocks-manager web application.

       [-u USERNAME]

       Username for shadowsocks-manager administrator, default is 'admin'.

       [-p PASSWORD]

       Password for shadowsocks-manager administrator, default is 'passw0rd'.

       [-e EMAIL]

       Email for the shadowsocks-manager administrator.
       Also, be used as the sender of the account notification Email.

       [-t TIMEZONE]

       Set Django's timezone, default is 'UTC'.
       Statistics period also senses this setting.
 Note that AWS billing is based on UTC.

       [-r PORT_BEGIN]

       Port range allowed for all Shadowsocks nodes.

       [-R PORT_END]

       Port range allowed for all Shadowsocks nodes.

       [-h]

       This help.
     ```

-1. Start and reload the services.

-    If goes with `install-extra.sh`, then reload the supervisor vendors and Nginx:

-    ```
-    supervisorctl reload
-    service nginx reload
-    ```

-    If goes without `install-extra.sh`, then jump to `4.3 Start services manually (without install-extra.sh)` to finish all steps, then come back and go on.

 1. Verify the installation